24-HOUR WILDLIFE RESCUE PHONE NUMBER: +30 697 679 7070

 There are a few characteristics sea turtles share with their distant relatives on land: they have lungs, meaning they need to surface in regular periods in order to breathe, and the only reason they would come to shore is in order to lay their eggs.
 Other than that, sea turtles are exclusively marine reptiles.

-Like all reptiles, sea turtles are cold-blooded as a result their survival is dependent on the temperature of their environment.
+Like all reptiles, sea turtles are cold-blooded meaning their body temperature depends on the temperature of their environment.

 Greece is the greatest nesting area in the Mediterranean sea for Loggerhead turtles, while Green turtles nest mostly in south-eastern Mediterranean.

-Concerning Loggerhead turtles, we have recorded more than 96 different individuals, of whom some return every summer to Naxos for foraging, mating and nesting.
+Concerning Loggerhead turtles, we have recorded and identified more than 130 different individuals, of whom some return every summer to Naxos for foraging, mating and nesting.

 In general, Loggerhead turtles are considered a migrating species, but observations have showed that some individuals actually remain in an area year-round (check out Zoe’s story!).

-Loggerhead turtles are primarily carnivorous, as hatchlings they feed on macroplanktonic prey in the water column, but as they grow they become neritic (spend more time on the sea bottom) feeding on sponges, mollusks and echinoderms.
+Loggerhead turtles are primarily carnivorous, as hatchlings they feed on planktonic prey in the water column, but as they grow they become neritic (spend more time on the sea bottom) feeding on sponges, crustaceans, mollusks and echinoderms.

 Our Association has created the Network for Protection of the Sea Turtle in the Cyclades with the support of ARCHELON and the generous funding of Cyclades Preservation Fund.
-Authorities, locals and business owners of the Cycladic islands were informed on how to act when coming across a sick/injured sea turtle and the procedures of sending it safely to our station on Naxos island.
-Depending on the condition of the patient, the sea turtle can remain at our station where we have the facilities to host 3 sea turtles, or will be sent to the Rescue Center of ARCHELON in Athens.
+Authorities, locals and business owners of the Cycladic islands are being informed of how to act when coming across a sick/injured sea turtle, the rescue protocol and the procedures of sending it safely to our Wildlife Rescue & First Aid Station on Naxos island.

-Based on our data derived from stranded turtles and turtles that have been treated at our first aid care station, the biggest threat to their survival is fishing gear.
+Based on our data derived from stranded turtles and turtles that have been treated at our wildlife first aid station, the biggest threat to their survival is fishing gear.

 Sea turtles might get entangled to fishing nets, ghost nets (abandoned fishing gear which is still a major threat for marine life), swallow fishing hooks or get killed deliberately.
 Secondly, habitat loss, which includes recreational activities such as reckless boat driving (which can lead to collision with floating sea turtles), driving vehicles on the beach (resulting to destruction of nests), as well as coastal development decreasing the available and safe beaches for nesting.
 Last but not least, marine debris and pollution affects the life cycle of sea turtles.